ayushsinghal90/Algorithms/README.md

 # Algorithms
 Algorithms project will contain some commonly asked/used data structure solutions to help other understand and use them in the simplest and most elegant ways.

+# Contributing

+This repository is contribution friendly :smiley:.
+If you'd like to add or improve an algorithm, your contribution is welcome!

+Please be sure to check out the [Wiki](https://github.com/ayushsinghal90/Algorithms/wiki) for instructions.

 # Data Structures
 ## Array